bprafferty/cStackMachine/README.md

 be allowed to type on.
 Any deviation from the required input will result in an error message.
-Next, the program prints a header with my name and class info.
+Next, the program prints a header with my name and assignment #.
 If the user types "push" and it is followed by a single word or number, then that value will be added to the stack.
 If the user types "pop", then the top value on the stack will